All rapyuta.io docs are open source. See something that's wrong or unclear? Submit a pull request.Make a contribution

 When you deploy a native network to the cloud, it is considered as a cloud native network.
 Any compute resources (CPU/memory) consumed by this native network deployment count against your cloud deployment hours quota.

-You can connect your deployments to more than one cloud native networks for redundancy.
+You can connect your deployments to more than one cloud native network for redundancy.

 For instance use native networks with a Raspberry-Pi consider adding the following in /boot/cmdline.txt.